As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "The bottom line is, as Americans, we have just so much tolerance to deal with addiction," Shoptaw says.
 "And if the opioid users have taken that tolerance then there's no more."

 So local lawmakers in San Francisco are trying to get a grip on the toll meth is taking on their city's public health system on their own.
-Mayor London Breed recently established a task force to combat the new epidemic.
+Mayor London Breed recently established a task force to combat the epidemic.

 "It's something we really have to interrupt," says San Francisco District 8 Supervisor Rafael Mandelman, who will co-chair the task force.
 "Over time, this does lasting damage to people's brains.
 If they do not have an underlying medical condition at the start, by the end, they will."